Fender Noiseless Pickups

 General Info:

-- Availability: Only on the MIM Player Plus Guitar
+• Availability: Only on the Player Plus Guitar, no retail package

-- Visual: They look exactly like the Vintage Noiseless on the bottom but have different numbers on them.
-Wire colors are the same:
+• Visual: They look exactly like the Vintage Noiseless on the bottom but have different numbers on them.
+Wire colors are different for the Bridge

 From Fender: